 Low-dose Naltrexone (LDN) has been touted as a panacea by many with autoimmunity.
-And whenever I speak on the topic of autoimmunity or thyroid it is often one of the first things I am asked about.
-Do I use it in my clinic?
+Whenever I speak on the topic of autoimmunity or thyroid health, it is often one of the first things I am asked about.
+Do I recommend LDN?
 Does it really work?
 Which autoimmune diseases does it work for?
 How do you use it?

-So, today I’d like to help you better understand what LDN is, how it can be helpful for patients with autoimmune disease, how I use it with my own patients, and how it fits into The Myers Way® as part of a broader approach to reversing autoimmunity.
+Today I’d like to help you better understand what LDN is, how it can be helpful for patients with autoimmune disease, and how I have used it with my own patients.
+I will also discuss how LDN can fit into The Myers Way® as part of a broader approach to reversing autoimmunity alongside The Autoimmune Solution.
 Let’s dig in!

 What is Naltrexone?

 Naltrexone is an opioid antagonist, meaning it blocks the opioid receptors in your brain.
-These receptors are meant to respond to endorphins – your body’s natural “feel good” chemicals.
+These receptors are meant to respond to endorphins—your body’s natural “feel good” chemicals.
 Opioids (including the ones used in prescription pain medications such as Percocet, Dilaudid, Lortab, Vicodin as well as drugs such as heroin) attach to these same receptors and produce a similar result.
-They block pain, slow breathing, and produce generally calming and anti-depressing effect.
+They block pain, slow breathing, and lead to a generally calming and anti-depressant effect.
 As an opioid blocker, Naltrexone prevents opioids from attaching to your receptors and producing this result.

-Doctors began prescribing Naltrexone in the 80’s for opioid addiction because, taken at doses of 50mg to 100mg, it completely prevents patients from experiencing the high of opioid drugs, so it is often used while a patient is in recovery to keep them from relapsing.
+Doctors began prescribing Naltrexone in the 80’s for opioid addiction because, taken at doses of 50mg to 100mg, it completely prevents patients from experiencing the high of opioid drugs.
+It is often used while a patient is in recovery to keep them from relapsing.

-You may have heard of Naltrexone’s sister medication, Naloxone, which was in the news quite a bit at the time of Prince’s death.
-It potentially could have saved his life had he received it in time.
-Naloxone works by actively striping opioids from receptors, effectively stopping an overdose from opioids in its tracks.
+You may have heard of Naltrexone’s sister medication, Naloxone, which was in the news at the time of Prince’s death.
+Naloxone could have potentially saved his life had he received it in time.
+The drug works by actively stripping opioids from receptors, effectively stopping an overdose from opioids in its tracks.
 While working as an emergency room physician in Baltimore, I routinely used this drug to save the lives of patients who had overdosed on drugs.

 LDN as a Treatment for Autoimmunity

-While Naltrexone is still used primarily for opioid addiction, at the time it was introduced, a doctor in New York, Dr. Bernard Bihari, discovered that it had beneficial results for patients with autoimmunity, cancer, and HIV or AIDS when taken at much lower doses (around 4 mg).
+While Naltrexone is primarily for opioid addiction, a doctor in New York, Dr. Bernard Bihari, discovered that when it was taken at a much lower dose, LDM exhibited beneficial results for patients with autoimmunity, cancer, and HIV or AIDS.
 Hence the name Low-dose Naltrexone (LDN).

-These lower doses actually increase the level of endorphins in your body by only partially blocking your opioid receptors briefly when your endorphin levels are typically highest (around 3AM to 4AM).
-This signals to your brain that your levels are low, so it ramps up the production of endorphins, increasing your overall levels.
+These low doses actually increase the level of endorphins in your body.
+They partially block your opioid receptors when your endorphin levels are typically highest (around 3AM to 4AM).
+This signals your brain that your levels are low, so it ramps up the production of endorphins and increases your overall levels.

-This may be beneficial for autoimmune patients due to the fact that endorphins play a role in immune system modulation.
-Autoimmune patients (and cancer patients) typically have lower levels of endorphins than people without autoimmunity (or cancer).
+The effects may be beneficial for autoimmune patients due to the fact that endorphins play a role in immune system modulation.
+Autoimmune patients typically have lower levels of endorphins than people without autoimmunity.

-No one knows exactly how endorphins help modulate the immune system or why they are decreased in autoimmune patients, but studies have shown anti-inflammatory benefits and a decrease in Crohns’, Multiple Sclerosis, and fibromyalgia symptoms in patients who were treated with LDN.
-And, if you search the internet, you will find tons of anecdotal success stories from patients and physicians to who have seen great results using Low-dose Naltrexone as an autoimmune treatment.
+No one knows exactly how endorphins help modulate the immune system or why they are decreased in autoimmune patients, yet studies have shown anti-inflammatory benefits and a decrease in Crohns’, Multiple Sclerosis, and fibromyalgia symptoms in patients who were treated with LDN.1 There are also many anecdotal success stories from patients and physicians who have seen great results using Low-dose Naltrexone as an autoimmune treatment.

-LDN can be used for any autoimmune condition, although it has typically been found most effective for painful conditions.
-According to lowdosenaltrexone.org, patients and physicians have seen success with LDN in almost every autoimmune disease, including:
+LDN can be used for any autoimmune disease, although it has typically been found most effective for painful conditions.
+Patients and physicians have seen success with LDN in almost every autoimmune disease, including: